chollma/chollma-eleventy/talks.md

 <img class="hero" alt="Cooper Hollmaier standing in front of whiteboard" src="/assets/img/talks.jpg">

-I recently worked on a series with <a href="https://moz.com/blog/category/whiteboard-friday">Moz</a> in which we produced three videos investigating the intersection of accessibility and search engine optimization.
+I recently worked on a series with <a href="https://moz.com/blog/category/whiteboard-friday">Moz</a>.
+We produced three videos investigating the intersection of accessibility and search engine optimization.

 - [Intro to Accessibility & SEO](/talk/intro-to-accessibility-seo/) (May 14, 2021)
 - [Accessibility & Content SEO](/talk/accessibility-content-seo/) (May 21, 2021)